Using the Fare Boxes

 - Two-hour Passes (Transfers) are issued at the time of payment on boarding.
-The fare boxes have a button you can use to select a transfer: press that button then pay the fare.
-You may also continue to ask the Operator for the transfer—which ever way you make the request, please do it when you pay your fare!
+The fare boxes have a button you can use to select a two-hour pass: press that button then pay the fare.
+You may also continue to ask the Operator for the two-hour pass—which ever way you make the request, please do it when you pay your fare!

 - If you need to activate any pass for the first time you use it, or if you use 10-ride tickets, insert the pass or ticket in the ticket slot (magnetic stripe facing you and to the right).

-- To speed your boarding and payment, activated passes (including transfers) may be swiped on top of the new fare box.
+- To speed your boarding and payment, activated passes may be swiped on top of the new fare box.
 Swipe either direction, with the magnetic stripe down and facing you.

-- If you are using a ticket printed by a Ticket Vending Machine (TVM) at a CTfastrak station as your transfer to a CTtransit bus, scan the QR code on the red light.
+- If you are using a ticket printed by either a fare box or Ticket Vending Machine (TVM) at a CTfastrak station as your transfer to a CTtransit bus, scan the QR code on the red light.

-- Fare boxes on board CTtransit local, express, and CTfastrak buses issue Transfers (2-Hour Passes) and All-Day passes using bar-code reading technology rather than magnetically encoded stripe technology.
+- Fare boxes on board CTtransit local, express, and CTfastrak buses issue Two-Hour passes (transfers) and All-Day passes using bar-code reading technology rather than magnetically encoded stripe technology.
 The bar code is printed on the front of the pass.
 Scan the bar code on the window with the red light on the fare box—a tone will sound indicating acceptance.

-Express transfers (2-Hour passes) retain the full value of the original zone fare paid, providing unlimited local and express rides for the number of zones paid.
+Express Two-Hour passes (transfers) retain the full value of the original zone fare paid, providing unlimited local and express rides for the number of zones paid.
 Travel on a route that charges a higher zone fare would require additional payment.